Chustan/Chustan/README.md

-- 👋 Hi, I’m @Chustan
+- 👋 Hi, I’m @Chustan, AKA, Cris
 - 👀 I’m interested in ...
-Coding, Sports, Wasting_my_time
+Coding, Sports, Reading, AI
 - 🌱 I’m currently learning ...
-How not to waste my time
+Cybersecurity
 - 💞️ I’m looking to collaborate on ...
 Anything that helps me and others improve ourselves
 - 📫 How to reach me ... through here...
-I gues?...
+I guess?...

 <!---
 Chustan/Chustan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.